ckaestne/seaibib/README.md

 ### (Model Invariants)

-Xie, Xiaoyuan, Joshua WK Ho, Christian Murphy, Gail Kaiser, Baowen Xu, and Tsong Yueh Chen. "[Testing and validating machine learning classifiers by metamorphic testing](https://www.sciencedirect.com/science/article/pii/S0164121210003213)."
-Journal of Systems and Software 84, no. 4 (2011): 544-558.
+Segura, Sergio, Gordon Fraser, Ana B. Sanchez, and Antonio Ruiz-Cortés. "[A survey on metamorphic testing](https://core.ac.uk/download/pdf/74235918.pdf)."
+IEEE Transactions on software engineering 42, no. 9 (2016): 805-824.

-> This paper discusses the idea of metamorphic testing.
+> This paper discusses the idea of metamorphic testing and summarizes much work in this area.
 The key idea is that in the absence of a specification about what the model should do (which is the whole point of using ML), we might still be able to give partial specifications in terms of invariants about how outputs should relate for input pairs.
 For example, robustness conditions might be expressed by indicating that similar inputs should produce the same output or that linearly scaling all features or adding irrelevant features should not affect the outcome for certain classifiers.
-This is an interesting direction that enables testing of a number of invariants for ML models (there are several papers by Murphy and Kaiser on this topic).
+This is an interesting direction that enables testing of a number of invariants for ML models.
+The paper gives many pointers to other work in this area.

 Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "[Semantically equivalent adversarial rules for debugging NLP models](https://www.aclweb.org/anthology/P18-1079.pdf)."
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 856-865.
 2018.